deanturpin/superdean.com/README.md

 ### Inspect
 You don't need much to get started, you're basically just having a closer look.

-- Eyeglass, Black No. 3.5 = 2.8x (Bergeon 4422-3.5)
+- Eyeglass/loupe 2.8x (Bergeon 4422-3.5) -- note the Bergeon name is the focal length not the magnification
-- Selvyt Medium (PR) Cloth, White Size: Size A 25x25cm
+- Large cleaning cloth (Selvyt Medium White Size: Size A 25x25cm)

 ### Maintain
 Next you might want to replace straps and maybe do a little cleaning and light buffing.

-- Bergeon 6767-F Watch Spring Bar Tool - Long
+- Spring Bar Tool (Bergeon 6767-F Watch)
 - Polywatch -- acrylic crystal polish
-- Bergeon 2290 Polishing Buff
+- Polishing Buff (Bergeon 2290)

 ### Explore
 Now we're cooking: get the back off and inspect the insides for any issues.

-- Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might think
+- Rubber Case Ball (Bergeon 8008) -- squishy ball case back remover that works far better than you might think
 - Case knife -- pen knife style
 - Case knife -- oyster shucker style; I generally prefer these to the pen knife style, but it's good to have a choice for tricky cases
 - Rodico Premium (Bergeon 7033-1) -- for picking up dust and small components; particularly useful for manipulating hands
-- Eyeglass, Black No. 2.5 = 4x (Bergeon 4422-2.5) -- slightly more
+- Eyeglass/loupe 4x (Bergeon 4422-2.5) -- slightly more magnification
-  magnification
-- AF 176.530.24 Headband Eyeglass Holder -- the ones that clip on your glasses look nice but are much more expensive
+- Eyeglass Holder (AF 176.530.24) -- the ones that clip on your glasses look nice but are much more expensive
-- Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a decent, large gel cushion
+- Case Cushion (Bergeon Gel Ø75mm) -- treat yourself to a decent, large gel cushion

 ### Strip down
 This is getting serious... and you'll need quite a few more tools.
 But you